 Facilities & Equipment

 Calvin boasts 10 research spaces including multi-discipline and collaborative labs perfect for neuroscience research.
-The college invests $115,000 annually into major instrumentation and equipment so that student research is always at the forefront of the field.
+The university invests $115,000 annually into major instrumentation and equipment so that student research is always at the forefront of the field.

 Research and Experience

-- Join with a professor to research brain development and structure, brain responses to emotion, relationships between cerebral hemispheres and humor, neurotransmitters and much more.
+- Join with a professor to research brain development and structure, brain responses to emotion, relationships between cerebral hemispheres and humor, neurotransmitters, and much more.

 - Pursue your curiosity by doing work on Grand Rapid’s “Medical Mile.”
 Work at the Van Andel Institute or intern at any number of medical facilities downtown for integrated, hands-on experience.

 - Design and execute research projects to present at academic conferences or publish in journals.

 - Take advantage of Calvin’s liberal arts curriculum to gain a well-rounded neuroscientific perspective.
 Take courses in philosophy, computer science, mathematics, physics, speech pathology, and much more.